wpfleger96/Life/README.md

 while loop.
 I suggest you take the iterative approach as we have not covered recursion yet.

+### Random Numbers

+You can use the [<code>java.util.Random</code>](http://docs.oracle.com/javase/6/docs/api/java/util/Random.html) class to generate random numbers.
+You will probably need to use an import statement in order to make the class available for use.
+Alternatively, you may find the static method [<code>Math.random()</code>](http://docs.oracle.com/javase/6/docs/api/java/lang/Math.html#random()) simpler to use.

 ## Build System

-For this project, we will be using the Simple Build System (sbt).
-If you clone the project from the GitHub repository then everything will be setup for you.
+For this project, we will be using the [Simple Build System (sbt)](http://www.scala-sbt.org/).
+If you clone the project from the GitHub repository then everything you need in order to compile and run your project on <code>nike</code> is already included.
 In order to compile your project, you can use the following command:

     $ ./sbt compile

 To run your project, use the following command:

-    $ ./sbt run
+    $ ./sbt "run Driver seeds/seedFile"

 In order to clean your project (remove compiled code), use the following command: